Regulations for distress signals

 3.1.1 The parachute flare must

-1. are in a watertight sleeve;
+1. be in a waterproof case;

 3. have a built-in ignition device;

-1. burns with bright red color;
+1. burns with a bright red color;

-2. burns evenly with an average luminous intensity of at least 30,000 candelas;
+2. burns evenly with an average luminous intensity of at least 30 000 candelas;

-3.2 Hand Flares
+3.2 Hand flares

 3.2.1 The hand flare must

-1. are in a watertight sleeve;
+1. be in a waterproof case;

 3. have a built-in ignition device;